CBIIT/ChildhoodCancerDataInitiative-MCI_JSON2TSV/README.md

 Function to distinguish between file types (COG JSON, IGM JSON or other)

 Args:
-- dir_path (str): Inout path containing files to convert
+- dir_path (str): Input path containing files to convert

 Returns:
 - list: Three lists of file names for files by type (COG JSON, IGM JSON or other file)